OutRed/outred-proxy-static/readme.md

 The deployable static version of Ultraviolet, a highly sophisticated proxy that allows people to bypass internet censorship using the power of service-workers and more.
 Deployment options are below.

+## Features
+- Changeable Bare Server (beta)
+- Can be hosted on static web server
+- Fast, depending on your selected bare server

 ## Deployment

 [![Run on Replit](https://binbashbanana.github.io/deploy-buttons/buttons/remade/replit.svg)](https://replit.com/github/Thesecondalthowcool/Ultraviolet-Static-Version)